-Many times referred as “Rheumatism of the Rich” gout is associated with over indulgence of riches and wine which only a wealthy man can afford, but now the prevalence of gout seems to be increasing and not limited to the kings and wealthy men.
+Many times referred to as “Rheumatism of the Rich” gout is associated with overindulgence in riches and wine which only a wealthy man can afford, but now the prevalence of gout seems to be increasing and not limited to kings and wealthy men.
 It is a painful and potentially disabling form of arthritis that has been recognized since ancient times

-Gout is a disease characterized by an abnormal metabolism of uric acid, resulting in an excess of uric acid in the tissues and blood.
-People with gout either produce too much uric acid, or more commonly, their bodies have a problem in removing it.
+Gout is a disease characterized by abnormal metabolism of uric acid, resulting in an excess of uric acid in the tissues and blood.
+People with gout either produce too much uric acid or more commonly, their bodies have a problem removing it.

 The possible consequences of this buildup of uric acid in the body include:

 - Local deposits of uric acid (tophi) in the skin and other tissues.

 Gout may occur alone (primary gout) or may be associated with other medical conditions or medications (secondary gout)

 It is the most common cause of inflammatory arthritis in men over the age of 40

 - Uric acid is generated as we metabolize the food we eat and as the body’s tissues are broken down during normal cell turnover.